AGOberprieler/GinJinn2/docs/5-example_applications.rst

       ginjinn train leucanthemum_seg

-   While the model is running, several files will be generated in the :code:`leucanthemum_seg/outputs` directory.
+   While this command is running, several files will be generated in the :code:`leucanthemum_seg/outputs` directory.
-   The file :code:`leucanthemum_seg/outputs/metrics.pdf` will contain training and validation dataset metrics, like losses and mAPs, and can be used to monitor the training progress.
+   The periodically updated file :code:`leucanthemum_seg/outputs/metrics.pdf` will contain various metrics (e.g. losses, AP) referring to the training or validation dataset and can be used to monitor the training progress.

 4. Evaluate trained model